-Zipporah, somehow knows what's wrong, "vatikach Tzipporah tzor," so Zipporah takes thus rock.
-By the way, you see that little play on words with Tzipporah and tzor.
-You see that?
-Take out the Pei of Tzipporah and you've got tzor.
-Anyway, Zipporah takes this rock.
+Tzipporah, somehow knows what's wrong, "vatikach Tzipporah tzor," so Tzipporah takes this rock.
 She realizes oh my gosh, we forgot to do milah on our child.
 We forgot to circumcise our child.
 She performs -- it's emergency surgery, emergency circumcision.
 "Vatichrot et arlat b'nah vatag l'raglav vatomer," and then she says, "chatan damim atah li," you're a bridegroom of blood to me.
 "Vayiref mimenu az amrah chatan damim lamulot," you're a bridegroom of blood to me through this circumcision.
 That's the story.
 Then, as if nothing happened, "vayomer Hashem el Aharon," God says to Aaron, "leich likrat Moshe hamidbarah," go greet Moses in the desert, and they greet each other and they meet up and it's really wonderful.

 You're looking at this miracle, which by the way, if you think about it, wasn't such a great miracle.
 Most people wouldn't notice.
-Right.
-You just pass.
-How many people stop and admire dumpster fires?
-You go, right.
-Three elephants, you know, flying around a rock, that would have gotten Moses' attention; a burning bush, not so much.
-But for some reason God decides no, this is the perfect miracle and Moses' realizes it and Bobby realizes it and stops, watches this miracle.
-No sooner does Bobby, right -- Bobby, do you notice this dumpster fire, then you say oh my gosh, the fire it's burning, but it's not being consumed.
-An angel appears out of the fire and says Bobby, Bobby and you say hineini, here I am.
+Three elephants flying around a rock, that would have gotten Moses' attention; a burning bush, not so much.
+But for some reason God decides no, this is the perfect miracle and Moses realizes it and Bobbee realizes it and stops, watches this miracle.
+And no sooner Bobbee, do you notice this dumpster fire, then you say oh my gosh, the fire it's burning, but it's not being consumed.
+An angel appears out of the fire and says ‘Bobbee, Bobbee’ and you say ‘hineini, here I am’.

 Now, most people who would see an angel of the Lord, right, you know, you wouldn't really believe it's an angel of the Lord.
 You'd think, you know, I took one too many Valium last night or something and you think maybe you're hallucinating, but the angel says, you know, you're going to go to sleep tonight and in the morning you'll notice that there'll be a check underneath your pillow drawn on the bank of heaven for $543,000.21.
 And in fact, you wake up and there's this check and you cash the check and it clears so you know it was true, but the check is there for your purpose.
-Your purpose is, is that you're supposed to enter politics and you're supposed to run for a seat in the New York State Senate because there's some very important business that God wants you to get involved in, in the New York State Senate.
+Your purpose is that you're supposed to enter politics and you're supposed to run for a seat in the New York State Senate because there's some very important business that God wants you to get involved in, in the New York State Senate.

 Bobbee, what would you do?

-Bobby: This is what bothered me about the story.
+Bobbee: This is what bothered me about the story.

 Rabbi Fohrman: This is what bothered you about the story (laughs).

 Bobbee: I never understood why Moses protested too much.
 I wouldn't have protested.

 Rabbi Fohrman: Right?
 Most people would say hey, you know, I had a different vision, but You're God, right.
 I'm just trying to serve You.
 If this is what I'm supposed to do, I'm good.

 How come Moses doesn't do that?
 Moses spends his entire time, at the burning bush, finding one reason after another to say no. One excuse after another.
 No, I can't.
 I won't.
 It'll never work.
 Pharaoh will never listen to me.
 The people, they're going to want Your name, what am I ever going to tell them?
 They're never going to believe.
 It's not going to be true.
 Besides, I've got this burnt tongue.
 [Gibberish] I can't speak well.
-One excuse after another.
-How come Moses can't just say yes like he says no?
-This is the great Moses, what is he doing saying no?
+One excuse after another.This is the great Moses, what is he doing saying no?
 To me, this is the great question of the story, how come he says no?

 So you tell me.
 If you're God, why do you not move on?
 What's the only way you could explain why you don't move on?
 It must be that there's something unique about this individual.
-It must be you can't move on.
+You can't move on.
 You do not have the option of moving on.
 It must be that there's some sort of prerequisite.
 There's some sort of job description for what it takes to do this job and the only one who meets the criteria is this guy.
 It's this guy or nothing because if it wasn't this guy you would move on.